Mamelukki/Journal/documentation/Schedule.md

 13.04.2021 | 3 | Start using Redux to control the state and make necessary changes to the existing code (I run into a lot of issues and fixing them took time)
 14.04.2021 | 3 | Add simple router structure, add possibility to remove journal entries, bug fixing 15.04.2021 | 4 | Add user schema, add backend and frontend support for creating users, start to use token based login (app is partly broken due to it, will fix it tomorrow)
+16.04.2021 | 4 | Add login option and show the current user (adding a journal entry is still broken and needs to be fixed), prepare notification component and reducer for the future
-Hours in total | 16
+Hours in total | 20